Essay 6.3 — The Markov Phasic Brain, Part 4 of 13.

 The tool restrictions in OBSERVE are not a polite suggestion.
 A guard hook intercepts every tool call and rejects the ones outside the phase’s allowlist.

 Read passes for project files, but only when the direct-action budget allows it.
-Every project-file read outside .claude/ consumes a point from a small pool; the pool is empty by default and refills only when the main session dispatches an observe subagent.
-The architecture builds the 80/20 split into the gate itself — the main session that tries to read everything by hand hits the budget floor and is forced to delegate.
+Every project-file read outside .claude/ consumes a unit from a small balance; the balance opens each phase entry at five and is replenished +3 whenever the main session dispatches an observe subagent.
+The architecture builds the 80/20 split into the gate itself — the main session that tries to read everything by hand spends the starting balance down to zero and is forced to delegate.

 The same direct-action budget machinery is wired into every other phase too.
 PLAN, EXECUTE, VERIFY, and CONDENSE each carry their own +3-grant / -1-consume arithmetic, calibrated to that phase’s own subagent roster (PLAN dispatches plan- analyzers, EXECUTE dispatches execute- workers, VERIFY dispatches verify- auditors, CONDENSE dispatches condense- extractors).
 The 80/20 enforcement is universal across the cycle; OBSERVE is shown here because it is where the main session usually first hits the gate, but the same shape repeats four more times.

 Below the floor, the discipline is soft.
-Voice and point coaching prioritize OBSERVE’s own section as the primary landing strip; the wider authority lets the agent forward-stage downstream work — writing the verify checklist beneath ---Ve--- while observations are still fresh, writing the plan context beneath ---Pl--- so PLAN inherits the agent’s thinking, not just its raw observations.
+Voice coaching prioritizes OBSERVE’s own section as the primary landing strip; the wider authority lets the agent forward-stage downstream work — writing the verify checklist beneath ---Ve--- while observations are still fresh, writing the plan context beneath ---Pl--- so PLAN inherits the agent’s thinking, not just its raw observations.

 The other phases' write authority narrows as the cycle progresses.
 PLAN writes below ---Pl--- (Pl + Ex + Ve sections).
 EXECUTE below ---Ex--- (Ex + Ve).
 VERIFY only into ---Ve---.
 To argue with observations or plan decisions from a later phase, the agent backward-transitions to the upstream phase per the BACKWARD_MAP — verify-commit.sh --backward, execute-commit.sh --backward — and then operates under that phase’s wider authority.
 Cross-phase argument is a backward-transition, not a direct cross-section write.

 Questions are the third surface.
-When OBSERVE genuinely needs the architect, the agent uses a registered prefix — [WAITING] for generic clarification, [POINT-BOOST] when the budget gate has tightened past useful work.
+When OBSERVE genuinely needs the architect, the agent uses a registered prefix — [WAITING], the deliberate generic escape valve, covers a clarification no shaped ceremony owns.
 A bare clarifying question with no prefix is rejected by the question-discipline gate before the architect ever sees it.

 A worked example